fiyicodes/Zeuit-Main/README.md

 # web-based-sentiment-analyzer

-A basic webapp written in python using flask that analyses sentiment of text from Reddit, Twitter and any custom text entered.
+A fundamental webapp written in python utilizing cup that examinations supposition of content from Reddit, Twitter and any custom content entered.

-It interacts with Reddit through praw to get comments for analysis from a choosen subreddit in a given timeframe.
-It interacts with Twitter through tweepy to get tweets from a selected user or from a selected hashtag.
-All analysis is done using the Textblob package.
+It cooperates with Reddit through praw to get remarks for examination from a choosen subreddit in a given time period.
+It collaborates with Twitter through tweepy to get tweets from a chose client or from a chose hashtag.
+All examination is finished utilizing the Textblob bundle.

-app.py contains the web framework and the analysis is done in analysis.py.
+app.py contains the web system and the investigation is done in analysis.py.

-All webpages have been made using Bootstrap and the graphs have been constructed using Chartjs
+The sum total of what website pages have been caused utilizing Bootstrap and the diagrams to have been built utilizing Chartjs